OlekZima/Spaced-Repetition-Leitner-Box/README.md

 # Spaced Repetition Leitner Box Plugin

-Plugin for Obsidian that implements a spaced repetition system based on the [Leitner method](https://ncase.me/remember/).
+Want to remember something for live-ish?
+Try spaced repetition system based on the [Leitner method](https://ncase.me/remember/).
 It allows users to create flashcards and review them according to the Leitner box system.

 ## Configuration